 Toilet paper sure does give lots of ideas as evidenced by these crafted animals made from the empty rolls.
 Black and white paper, glue, black paint, scissors, and googly eyes make up the requisite list of supplies.
 You can either make a cute black cat:

-Or go batty with this easy-to-make toilet paper roll bat:
+Or go batty with this easy-to-make toilet paper roll bat.

 More bat crafting!

 You want more bat decor pieces, but without the toilet paper effect?
 Check out this pasta-box-turned-goofy-bat.
 The process can be quite technical, so you have to guide your kids through it.
 Cut off the top flaps of the box, and with the aid of a glue stick, cover up the bottom and sides with either black wrapping paper or black construction paper.
 Use a craft knife to mark and cut out the eyes.
 The glowing eyes can be created using battery-operated tea-lights.
-The kids would love creating the fangs and tongue.
+The kids would love creating the fangs and tongues.

 How about a zoo?